Mathematics Doctor of Philosophy Degree Program

 - Credits: A minimum of 60 graduate credits in mathematics as approved by the advisor, with an average of B or better.

 - Breadth Requirement: All students must show proficiency in four of five areas: algebra, topology, complex analysis, real analysis, probability & statistics.
 Students are required to successfully pass written preliminary examinations in three areas and satisfactorily finish one breadth sequence in an additional fourth area.
-These requirements should be fulfilled by the end of the fourth semester of study.
+The preliminary exams should be completed by the end of the third semester of study.

 - Breadth Sequence: Two semester sequence in an area complementary to the student’s choice of preliminary exams areas.
 Allowed sequences are: Mat 511 & 510A, Mat 524 & 520A, Mat 540A & 540B, Mat 513A & 513B, and Mat 554 & 555.
 Only a sequence in an area not covered by the student’s choice of written preliminary examinations will be accepted for fulfillment of this requirement.
 Passing a fourth written preliminary examination will also satisfy this requirement.